-- The safeguarding response to children who go missing from education will be explained to staff during their induction. - All staff will receive annual safeguarding and child protection training, including an update on the various safeguarding concern possibilities that CME could represent, any changes to the early help process and staff members' role in this process.
+- The safeguarding response for children who are absent from school will be explained to staff during their induction. - All staff will receive annual safeguarding and child protection training, including an update on the various safeguarding concern possibilities that children absent from school could represent, any changes to the early help process and staff members' role in this process.